jvtarss/ema-2026/README.md

 ```
 ## License

-[PENDING — to be finalized once the target journal/venue is confirmed]
+[PENDING,  to be finalized once the target journal/venue is confirmed]

 ## Contact